dcc-cc3002/final-reality-asouris/README.md

 Lastly, there were tests added for almost all functionalities and a big percentage of documentation was also added.
 ### Assigment 1: Final
+First, any mistakes from the past assignments were corrected.
+And also, all the testing for every functionality was done.

 This project is licensed under the
 [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).